-Evaluator's signature
+Evaluator's signature Evaluator s signature

 I. Summary of FAC Rankings

 The department chair will prepare three tables --one each for Teaching, Service, and Research and Creative Activity --having the following general format to summarize the written rankings of the FAC members.